ruby-amqp/rubybunny.info/articles/tls.md

 ].
 ```

+Note that all paths must be absolute (no `~` and other shell-isms) and be readable
+by the OS user RabbitMQ uses.

-Learn more in the [RabbitMQ SSL guide](http://www.rabbitmq.com/ssl.html).
+Learn more in the [RabbitMQ TLS/SSL guide](http://www.rabbitmq.com/ssl.html).

 ## Connecting to RabbitMQ from Bunny Using TLS/SSL